The China Creative Market: How to Succeed

 Irina GoncharovaGrowth Manager at SONG, BeHive Shanghai Community Lead, Certified Coach

-Irina hails from Norilsk (Russia) and has had the chance to live, work, and volunteer in different countries.
 Irina has been studying and working in China for six years, obtaining her master’s degree in Tourism in a Chinese Taught Program at Shandong Normal University.
-Her experience in the B2B sector as an account manager for local and foreign companies led Irina to work for an international financial consultancy as Growth Manager where she spearheads the execution and design of Marketing, BD and Communication strategies.
-In January 2020, Irina initiated the newly opened BeHive Chapter in Shanghai.
-As BeHive Shanghai Community Leader, Irina has recruited and led a team of four and held 15+ events with 1000+ participants.
-Irina is also a certified coach and supports Russian-speaking professionals to overcome the challenges of landing a job in China.
+Her experience in the B2B sector as an account manager for local and foreign companies led her to work for an international financial consultancy as a Growth Manager where she takes care of the execution and design of Marketing, BD, and Communication strategies.
+In January 2020, Irina initiated the BeHive Chapter in Shanghai.
+As BeHive Shanghai Community Leader, Irina has recruited and led a team of four and held 15+ events with 750+ participants.
+Irina is also a certified coach and supports expat professionals to overcome the challenges of landing a job in China.

 Li ZhangPresident of RADII China